 Q13 How do you avoid obesity in neutered cats?

 When cats are neutered their metabolism is rapidly decreased, and it is very important to adjust the amount of food given to the cat accordingly.
 Overweight must be avoided at all costs since obesity in cats has the same consequences as seen in humans.
 Increased risk of joint problems, diabetes or problems with the heart are some of the consequences associated with obesity.

-Some of the factors to be aware of, are the fact that neutralized cats often are less active, hence their energy requirements are not as high.
+Some of the factors to be aware of are the fact that neutered cats often are less active; hence, their energy requirements are not as high.
 If the cat previously has had unlimited access to food, feeding it measured meals instead is advisable, because unlimited access to food might result in the cat eating more than it actually needs.
 Other than that making the cat work for the food by placing it up high is also a good idea.
 This way the cat is forced to move in order to get something to eat.

-Cats with diarrhea require an easily digestible diet and nutrients that are absorbed well.
+Cats with diarrhea require an easily digested diet and nutrients that are absorbed well.
 By using ProBiotic LIVE one ensures these requirements are met.
-Other than that, the addition of ProBiotics quickly helps to restore the normal balance in the intestinal system, hereby aiding to a quick recovery.
+Other than that, the addition of probiotics quickly helps to restore the normal balance in the intestinal system, hereby aiding to a quick recovery.

 There can be many causes as to why a cat stops eating.
 It can be signs of disease, but can also be because the food has not been stored correctly, or simply that the cat does not like a new taste or brand.
 Some types of pet food are not produced from an exact recipe, which means the taste of the food can vary from sack to sack.
 This is not the case with ProBiotic LIVE, because it is produced after the same recipe every time.
 This ensures same quality and taste in every sack.
 Other than that, all kibbles are coated with salmon oil, which also helps to improve the palatability even for very choosy cats.

 Q16 Should you feed your cat wet or dry food?